ukim-ambon/gcp-cdsc-multipipelines/README.md

 # gcp-cdsc-multipipelines
-This repo contains all production's pipelines of CDSC group
+This repo contains all production's pipelines of the CDSC group